Cy-Hub/Cy/README.md

 - The actions (event handler executions) within a component are serialized with respect to each other.
 For a component implemented in Cy, this is done by treating the component's vars as STM (Software Transactional Memory) variables.
-For a component implemented partly in JavaScript, this is required by convention.
+For a component implemented partly in another LLVM language, this is required by convention.
 Component actions are triggered by input events, replies from other components, and by these same occurrences when a component communicates with itself via internal actions.

 - A component's state can only be observed externally through the component's outbound messages, including the init message and replies.
 Because of this, and given that actions within a